Pixel Buds A-Series review: Excellent headphone value for Android users

-Google's Pixel Buds A-Series are kind of unusual in that they're new but not exactly an upgrade.
+Google's Pixel Buds A-Series are kind of unusual, in that they're new but not exactly an upgrade.
 They look and sound very similar to last year's Pixel Buds 2, which debuted at $179 but are now selling for less.
 However, instead of adding new features -- like active noise canceling -- they've actually lost a few.
-However, they only cost $99 (the "A" stands for affordability).
+Why?
+They only cost $99: The "A" stands for affordability.
 That new lower price is the real story here and what makes these a bonafide true-wireless value, particularly for Android users.
-They're available for pre-order now and ship June 17.
+They're available for preorder now and ship June 17.

 Like